 Where to set: Set the Shore Max setting to match the current rating of the utility power or generator's circuit breaker.
 If using multiple AC sources (utility and generator) through an AC transfer switch, adjust this setting to the smaller AC breaker size.
 This setting is very dependent on the stability of the AC source.
-If using a generator, factors such as altitude and output voltage regulation may require a lower setting to 1/3 its rated capacity and gradually increase while ensuring the voltage level stays above the SETUP: O6 VAC Dropout setting.
+If using a generator, factors such as altitude and output voltage regulation may require a lower setting than the generator's breaker size.
+For best performance, lower this setting to 1/3 its rated capacity and gradually increase while ensuring the voltage level stays above the SETUP: O6 VAC Dropout setting.